Nigel Reo-Coker: West Ham United

 After an impressive first half of the 2003–04 season, he signed for West Ham in January 2004.
 After the move, Reo-Coker stated that he joined West Ham United, believing the club can bounce back to the Premier League.
 He made his West Ham debut on 31 January 2004 in a 2–1 home win against Rotherham United.
-His first West Ham goal came on 9 March 2004 against his former club, Wimbledon as he scored the fifth goal in a 5–0 win.
+His first West Ham goal came on 9 March 2004 against his former club, Wimbledon as he scored the fourth goal in a 5–0 win.
 He quickly became a regular member of Alan Pardew's first team and was made the club captain.
-In his first season West Ham made the 2004 First Division play-off Final but lost 1–0 in Cardiff to Crystal Palace.
-In his second season, he scored three times and played 39 matches from a possible 46 matches to help the club win promotion to the Premier League in 2004–05 through the play-offs and led the team to the FA Cup Final in May 2006.
+In his first season West Ham made the 2004 First Division play-off final but lost 1–0 in Cardiff to Crystal Palace.
+In his second season, he scored three times and played 39 matches from a possible 46 matches to help the club win promotion to the Premier League in 2004–05 through the play-offs and led the team to the FA Cup final in May 2006, becoming the youngest ever FA Cup final captain in history at the age of 21.